NEB releases Reconsideration report for Trans Mountain Expansion Project

 408, 410, 448, 478, 482, 498, 518, 534, 613 and 622.

-From the National Energy Board Reconsideration of the TM pipeline project , Feb 2019
+see the Global News report on the National Energy Board Reconsideration of the TM pipeline project , Feb 2019

 P408: A number of participants noted the potential multiple benefits of speed reductions.
 For example, the Board of Friends of Ecological Reserves said that reduced speed mitigates acoustic noise, GHG emissions and lowers the probability of marine mammal strikes.
 Washington State’s Department of Ecology added that speed limits can potentially improve safety and limit air pollution.
 PPA said the slower speeds can reduce wash and wake effects and reduce impacts on private recreational vessels